8 Best Campgrounds in Kelowna, BC

-Set on a gentle rise and surrounded by orchards and farm fields, Scenic View RV Park is located nine kilometers from downtown.
+Set on a gentle rise and surrounded by orchards and farm fields, Scenic View RV Park is located nine kilometers northeast of downtown.
 There are 10 large 8- by 22-meter pull-through and back-in sites that accommodate the largest rigs on the road.
 Full-service hookups with 50- and 30-amp power, water, and septic come with free Wi-Fi and cable TV for an additional fee.

 Advance reservations are required and made online.
 Each site can accommodate up to two vehicles.

 Wooden fences, trees, and patches of grass help to separate campsites and provide privacy.
 Each site has a picnic table.
 A coin-operated laundry is also available on-site.
 Campers are welcome to bring leashed dogs if they comply with park rules.
 The campground does not tolerate excessive barking.